-Violation of these rules may result in the loss of driving privileges for a certain period of time as determined by the Headmaster.
+Violation of these rules may result in the loss of driving privileges for a certain period of time as determined by the Head of School.
 Significant or repeated violations may result in permanent suspension of driving privileges.

-CA BOOSTER CLUB
+CA SCHOOL BOOSTER CLUB